gatling/gatling/src/sphinx/quickstart.rst

       ...
       .check(status.is(session => 200 + ThreadLocalRandom.current.nextInt(2)))) // (2)

-Let's explained:
+Explanations:

   1. First we import ``ThreadLocalRandom``.
-This class is just a backport of the JDK7 one for runnung with JDK6.
+This class is just a backport of the JDK7 one for running with JDK6.
   2. We do a check on a condition that's been customized with a lambda.
      It will be evaluated every time a user executes the request and randomly return *200* or *201*.
      As response status is 200, the check will fail randomly.